RAHUL-AMBARAGONDA/Secure-CI-CD-Project/README.md

 ### 🛠️ This Project Aims to Deliver:
 - **Automated Code Quality and Security:** Integration with SonarQube for Static Application Security Testing (SAST) to detect potential security issues early.
-- **Container Security:** Use of Trivy and other tools to scan container images for vulnerabilities.
+- **Container Security:** Use of Grype and other tools to scan container images for vulnerabilities.
 - **Infrastructure-as-Code (IaC):** Efficient deployment within Azure Kubernetes Service (AKS).
 - **Continuous Deployment:** Leveraging GitHub Actions for automated CI/CD workflows, ensuring rapid and reliable releases.